freezefawn/pluralsurvivalguide/communication.md

 ### Internal Communication Test

+First, get comfortable somewhere you will not be disturbed.
+You want to be able to mostly be paying attention to inside stuff for a bit, so try not to be doing anything that it would be dangerous to be distracted for.

-Think into your mind a greeting, who you are, and a simple question that is hard to get a 'junk' random thought response for (not a yes/no question).
+Think into your mind(or out loud, if you feel that would be easier) a greeting, who you are, and a simple question that is hard to get a 'junk' random thought response for (not a yes/no question).
 Asking for a name is a good example.
-Try to push this question at your headmate, and then try to 'step back' to listen for a response.
+Try to 'push' this message at your headmate, and then try to 'step back' to listen for a response.

 This stepping back is less 'thinking of nothing' and more not trying to control the direction of the thoughts within the internal narrative so hard.